prascle/CloudComPy/doc/prerequisitesVersions.md

 ## prerequisites required versions

+**Note: the following is not up-to-date.
+See building instructions based on Conda packages instead.**

 The minimum required version of each prerequisite is not always precisely identified.
 Examples of constructions that work are given here.

 First example: Linux64, Ubuntu 20.04, all native packages.